JonathanWThom/epicodus-track/README.md

 ## Description

-_Users enter their name, select answers for each survey question, and based on their answers are then returned a result of either: Ruby/Rails, C#/.NET, or Design._
+_Users enter their name, select answers for each survey question, and are then returned a result of either: Ruby/Rails, C#/.NET, or Design._

 ## Support and contact details